jedateach/createjs-free-transform-tool/README.md

 In order to use this tool you have to:

-1. add a new layer to your stage in top of everything
+1. add a new layer to put the transform tool into

    ```js
    var top = new createjs.Container();